-When you are in Thomson, you'll notice that it is more blue-collar than most other communities in America.
-41.08% of Thomson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Thomson is a blue-collar town, with 41.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Thomson is a village of professionals, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Thomson who work in office and administrative support (12.86%), teaching (8.30%), and healthcare (7.88%).

 Being a small village, Thomson does not have a public transit system used by locals to get to and from work.